PC 832 Arrest and Firearms Requalification

 Fresno, CA 93741

-To apply for the requalification examinations, the applicant must select a test center, and prepare and mail the items listed below to the test center.
+To apply for the requalification testing process, the applicant must select a test center, and prepare and mail the items listed below to the test center.

-- Examination Request: The applicant must submit a written request specifying which examination(s) they are applying for and include their:
+- Testing Process Request: The applicant must submit a written request specifying which test(s) they are applying for and include their:

 - Full name